alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 where:

-- `USERNAME` is the email address the user logs in with when using the command line client
+- `USERNAME` is the email address the user signs in with when using the command line client
 - `ORG` is the name of the org
 - `SPACE` is the name of the space
 - `ROLE` is the user role you are granting to the user of the email address in the `USERNAME` field